alfa98516/PA5_BLACKJACK/README.md

 ```
 Next step is compiling the actual program: <br>
 These are also done in the terminal
-1. Creating the build directory:
+1. Creating the build directory: <br>
 Make sure you are in the top directory when running these.
 ```bash
 cmake -B build